Difficulty level: 1 (simple, no special tools required)

 - Put everything together as shown below.
 Push the caps towards each other until they cannot move any more.
 The T-pin must be secured firmly.
 This process may require some strength.
 Be careful not to bend the T-pin or poke yourself.

-- Glue the magnets to the flat surfaces of the rotor core with the letter ‘S’ facing outside.
-If you purchased the kit with 4 magnets and want to try 2 magnets first, glue them to the opposite sides.
+- Glue the magnets to the flat surfaces of the rotor core with the letter ‘S’ facing outside (or a dimple facing inside).
+Your kit includes 2 or 4 magnets.
+If it includes 4 and you want to try 2 magnets first, glue them to the opposite sides.
 Straighten the T-pin if necessary.
 You can check it by spinning the rotor between your thumb and index finger.
 Again, be very careful.

 - Insert the rotor into the stands marked with blue and silver stars as shown below.
 Hold the stands and test to see if rotor spins freely.
 Make final adjustments to the T-pin if necessary.